urbit/docs/reference/vane-apis/eyre.md

 is completed.
 This initializes the vane.
 Jael is initialized first, followed by other vanes such as Eyre.

-In response to receiving the `%init` `task`, Ames sets the initial values for the login handler.
+In response to receiving the `%init` `task`, Eyre sets the initial values for the login handler.

 #### Accepts